bkardell/tap/README.md

 In other words, we can create a repository in a given domain and then use localStorage in that domain to create a better/faster cache that is less likely to miss and use it from whatever domain we like.
 It could heavy handedly initialize (download) some things, but for now it is fetched if not present the first time and then persisted.

+You can view the lamest demo ever at http://bkardell.github.io/test-repo/index.html

 Usage
 ======